Adrian Swire

 Sir Adrian Christopher Swire AE DL (15 February 1932 – 24 August 2018) was a billionaire British heir and businessman.
 He was the former chairman of John Swire & Sons Ltd. In April 2015, the Swire family's net worth was estimated at £2.4 billion.

 Early life

-Swire was born on 15 February 1932, grew up at Hubbards Hall near Harlow, and was educated at Wellesley House School, Eton and University College, Oxford.
+Adrian Swire was born on 15 February 1932, grew up at Hubbards Hall near Harlow, and was educated at Wellesley House School, Eton and University College, Oxford.
 During his national service, he served in the Coldstream Guards.